 The knurling is what makes the Absolute one of my favorite new bars.
 The knurl pattern is moderately aggressive, but without being uncomfortable or overly sharp.
 I would say that it has just a hint less bite than the Ohio or Texas power bars, but not by enough to weaken the security of the grip.

-To summarize though, I consider the knurl of the Absolute to be aggressive, but not quite super aggressive.
-Knurl is completely subjective, I realize this, but it’s really pretty close to perfect as far as I’m concerned.
+To summarize though, I consider the knurl of the Absolute to be aggressive, just not quite super aggressive.
+Knurling is completely subjective, I realize this, but it’s really damn good knurl as far as I’m concerned.

 Absolute Review – Elasticity